Hardcoreprawn/architecture/input/posts/requirements/security/owasp.md

   - Security
 ---

-The standard provides a basis for testing application technical security controls, as well as any technical security controls in the environment, that are relied on to protect against vulnerabilities such as Cross-Site Scripting (XSS) and SQL injection1.
+The standard provides a basis for testing application technical security controls, as well as any technical security controls in the environment, that are relied on to protect against vulnerabilities such as Cross-Site Scripting (XSS) and SQL injection.
 This standard can be used to establish a level of confidence in the security of Web applications.

 The Roadmap for version 5 of the OWASP ASVS is available here: <https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0>